papadi166/quizcity/README.md

 You can add your whole quiz or just a single question.
 I would appreciate that :

-Envererionmenmt:
+Environment:
-1. Backend: Django (Python)
+1. Backend:  Python django (postgresql)
     functionalities:

-2. Frontend: VueJs
+2. Frontend: VueJs (Vuex, Bootstrap, SCSS)
     functionalities:

 Main funcionalities of this project:
     - reactive, modern and beautifull site
     - Deployed at Heroku

     Futures:

     - search engines optimizated ( Nuxt.js )
     - Mobile Design compatible
     - You can play duet with four friends and tournament with people from around the world.
     - You can win NFT's